ckormanyos/real-time-cpp/examples/chapter11_07/readme.md

 toggles a second LED on `portd.3` every $50~\text{ms}$ resulting in a frequency of approximately $10~\text{Hz}$.

 These days there are numerous choices available when selecting OS-es and/or multitasking schedulers for embedded systems.
-The selection includes a variety of either commercially available, free-ware or self-written options.
+Choices include a variety of either commercially available, free-ware or even self-written options.
 In this particular expression of Example Chapter11_07, we select [FreeRTOS](https://www.freertos.org).

 The task setup, initialization and task functions